Disha395/Quiz_website/README.md

 # Quiz_website
-A simple coding quiz challenege website using html, css and javascript.
+A simple coding quiz challenge website using html, css and javascript.